vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 |image4|

-A window like the one below should open, which may take a few seconds to load.
-This is the user interface of the MESA tool, where you will run the analysis.
+A window like the one below should open.
+It may take a few seconds to load.
+This is the user interface of the MESA tool, where you will run your analysis.

 |image5|